Park New Jersey Excursion

 example of Atlantic coast rust belt decay.

-How this city—so finely situated on a
+How this city—situated on a

 fine stretch of Jersey shoreline—declined to its present